vofronte/vue-glimpse/README.md

   <img src="https://github.com/vofronte/vue-glimpse/blob/main/media/demo.gif?raw=true" alt="VueGlimpse in action (demo)">
 </p>

 VueGlimpse is a VS Code extension for **Vue & Nuxt** that ends the constant scrolling and context-switching when working in large components.
-It shows you exactly where your template variables originate—be it `props`, `ref`, a `store`, or a local `const`—with subtle, at-a-glance icons, and provides clean, context-aware tooltips on hover.
-Stay in your flow and understand your component's data source instantly.
+It shows you exactly where your template variables originate—be it `props`, a `store`, or a computed property—with subtle, at-a-glance icons.
+It supports both **`<script setup>` (Composition API)** and the **Options API**, helping you stay in your flow and understand your component's data source instantly.

 ## Table of Contents